-Professor Aliza Kaplan, Director of the Criminal Justice Reform Clinic, was cited by Justice Kavanaugh of the Supreme Court of the United States (SCOTUS) in his concurring opinion in Ramos v.
-Louisiana.
-Ramos v.
-Louisiana was decided by the United States Supreme Court on April 20, 2020, and strikes down non-unanimous jury convictions as unconstitutional.
+Aliza Kaplan, Director of the Criminal Justice Reform Clinic and Professor of Lawyering, was cited by US Supreme Court Justice Brett Kavanaugh in his concurring opinion in Ramos v.
+Louisiana, decided in April.
+In the Ramos decision, the United States Supreme Court struck down nonunanimous jury verdicts as unconstitutional.

-Kaplan has been dedicated to getting rid of non-unanimous juries in Oregon for many years.
-“Aliza Kaplan has tirelessly advocated against non-unanimous juries in Oregon,” stated John Perry, Associate Dean of Faculty.
+Kaplan has been dedicated to getting rid of nonunanimous juries in Oregon for many years.
+“Aliza Kaplan has tirelessly advocated against nonunanimous juries in Oregon,” stated John Parry, Associate Dean of Faculty.
 “Her scholarship and teaching on this topic have had far-reaching impacts, including being recognized by the NY Times, the Oregonian, and news outlets all over the nation.”

-Clinic students, working with Professor Kaplan, have been researching the history of non-unanimous jury laws in Oregon for the past five years.
+Clinic students, working with Professor Kaplan, have been researching the history of nonunanimous jury laws in Oregon for the past five years.
 In addition to the law review article, the Clinic has filed two amicus briefs with SCOTUS in different cases.
 CJRC filed an amicus brief in Lambert v.
 Louisana in 2017 and filed another amicus brief in State v.
 Sims in 2018.
-In these briefs, CJRC argued that both Oregon and Lousiana non-unanimous jury laws have their origins in discrimination and that the laws continue to apply is a discriminatory way to minorities today, should be considered in the discussion and analysis on whether the laws were constitutional or not.
+In these briefs, CJRC argued that both Oregon and Lousiana nonunanimous jury laws have their origins in discrimination and that the laws continue to apply in a discriminatory way today.
+The briefs argue these factors should be considered in the discussion and analysis on whether nonunanimous jury laws are constitutional or not.

-Kaplan provided her expertise to the Oregon legislature several times, lobbying for such bills as HJR10 which would have given voters the option to change Oregon’s constitutional provision on non-unanimous juries.
-HJR10 failed to pass the Senate last year due in part because the Supreme Court took up Ramos and legislatures were waiting to see how the Supreme Court ruled.
+Kaplan provided her expertise to the Oregon legislature several times, lobbying for such bills as HJR10 which would have given voters the option to change Oregon’s constitutional provision on nonunanimous juries.
+HJR10 failed to pass the Senate last year due in part because the Supreme Court took up Ramos and the legislature was waiting to see how the Supreme Court ruled.